-Strategy Component Description Monitoring Performance Outcomes Conduct surveillance and tracking of surface hydrocarbon spill distribution to meet the following OPEP requirements: O Provide operational data / information to support and inform response planning and operations and monitor the spill response.
+Strategy Component 3 Description Monitoring Performance Outcomes Conduct surveillance and tracking of surface hydrocarbon spill distribution to meet the following OPEP requirements: O Provide operational data/information to support and inform response planning and operations and monitor the spill response.
+O Implement operational monitoring following the IP to identify environmental sensitivities at risk of hydrocarbon exposure, inform the NEBA and identify environmentally sensitive receptors that require scientific monitoring.
+OPEP Section 7 (Monitor and Evaluate).

-$^{3}$ EPSs and MCs do not conform to table heading to facilitate relations between them.
+$^{^{3}}$ EPSs and MCs do not conform to table heading to facilitate relations between them.